Skip to Content

 What is Hickory Ground Now?

-Hickory Ground is a state-registered archaeological site (1EE89) and is listed on the National Register of Historic Places.
-Hickory Ground was placed on the National Register of Historic Places in 1980, after the Alabama State Historic Commission applied for its placement on the Register on behalf of Poarch.
+Hickory Ground is a state-registered archaeological site (1EE89) in Alabama and is listed on the National Register of Historic Places.
+Hickory Ground was placed on the National Register of Historic Places in 1980, after the Alabama State Historic Commission applied for its placement on the Register because Alabama recognized the site’s unique and paramount cultural and historic significance.
 The part of Hickory Ground listed on the National Register of Historic Places and currently considered to be trust or reservation land is referred to herein as the “Hickory Ground Site.”

 History of the Poarch Band of Creek Indians